 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (Obsidian vault CLI operations), lists concrete actions (read, write, search, tag, query), and provides explicit trigger guidance with natural user phrases.
-It also includes useful technical context (CLI v1.12+, requires Obsidian running) and establishes itself as the exclusive skill for vault interactions, minimizing conflict risk.
+This is a strong skill description that clearly defines its scope (Obsidian vault operations), lists concrete actions (read, write, search, tag, query), and provides explicit trigger guidance with natural user phrases.
+The description also includes helpful technical context (CLI v1.12+, requires Obsidian running) and assertively claims exclusivity for vault interactions, which aids in skill selection.
+Minor note: the use of 'ANY' and 'ONLY' in caps is slightly aggressive but functional for disambiguation.

 | Dimension | Reasoning | Score |